Top 20 Unique Extracurriculars

 Score 33/50

-Self-learned Engineer and Pyrotechnician
+Self-Taught Engineer and Pyrotechnician

 One student I have built 3D replicas of video games he enjoyed and implemented code into them using arduino boards.
 Another student learned mechanical engineering from his school and the internet and built his own electric skateboard.
 He even constructed his own pyrotechnics!
 Engineering hobbies can look great on your college application, especially if you are demonstrating commitment to safety and other types of skills.